Toward Multimodal Privacy in XR: Design and Evaluation of Composite Privatization Methods for Gaze and Body Tracking Data: Evaluation of Anonymization in Multimodal XR

 \subsection{Results}

-Tables~\ref{tab:gaze_body_multireid} and~\ref{tab:rounded_gaze_body_multireid} present Rank-1 IR for gaze-only, body-only, and {} multimodal configurations in the OpenNEEDS (casual) and Chimera (competitive) datasets, respectively.
+Tables~\ref{tab:gaze_body_multireid} and~\ref{tab:rounded_gaze_body_multireid} present Rank-1 IR for gaze-only, body-only, and {} multimodal configurations in the OpenNEEDS (casual) and Chimera \& Wilson et al. (competitive) datasets, respectively.
 Each table reports identification rates under various combinations of eye and body privacy mechanisms.

 \textbf{Casual XR (OpenNEEDS).} In the absence of any privacy protection, multimodal Rank-1 IR reaches 80.3\%, underscoring the substantial identity leakage when eye and body signals are streamed together.
 Applying eye-only mechanisms reduces this risk modestly (e.g., smoothing eye {telemetry} reduces multimodal IR to 72.9\%), suggesting that eye {telemetry} contributes less than body data to multimodal identification.